-Year 3 National Curriculum objectives: In this unit, children will be taught the following knowledge and skills: Year 3 Areas of study: Changes in Britain from the Stone Age to the Iron Age The achievements of the earliest civilizations - an overview of where and when the first civilizations appeared and a depth study of Ancient Egypt.
-Chronological understanding: Understand that a timeline can be divided into BC (Before Christ) and AD (Anno Domini) Use a timeline to place historical events in chronological order.
-Describe dates of and order significant events from the period studied Skills (refer to wheel) Explore Notice Talk Understand Observe Examine Knowledge and understanding of events, people and changes in the past: Use evidence to describe the culture and leisure activities from the past.
-Use evidence to describe the clothes, way of life and actions of people in the past.
-Use evidence to describe buildings and their uses of people from the past Historical interpretation: Explore the idea that there are different accounts of history.
-Explain Evaluate Explore Experience Ask questions Discuss Historical enquiry: Use documents, printed sources (e.g. archive materials) the Internet, databases, pictures, photographs, music, artefacts, historic buildings, visits to museums and galleries and visits to sites as evidence about the past (Egyptian Day in school).
-Ask questions and find answers about the past.
-Organisation and communication: Communicate ideas about the past using different genres of writing, drawing, diagrams, data handling, drama role-play, storytelling and using ICT.
-Present Explore diversity Explore critical thinking Express insights.
+Year 3 Areas of study: Changes in Britain from the Stone Age to the Iron Age Chronological understanding: Skills (refer to wheel) The achievements of the earliest civilizations - an overview of where Understand that a timeline can be divided into BC (Before Explore and when the first civilizations appeared and a depth study of Ancient Christ) and AD (Anno Domini) Notice Egypt. • Use a timeline to place historical events in chronological order.
+Talk Describe dates of and order significant events from the period Understand studied Observe Examine Evaluin Knowledge and understanding of events, people and changes in the past: Use evidence to describe the culture and leisure activities from the Historical interpretation: ExplainEvaluate past.
+Explore the idea that there are different accounts of history.
+Use evidence to describe the clothes, way of life and actions of people Explore in the past.
+Experience Use evidence to describe buildings and their uses of people from the Ask questions past Discuss Historical enquiry: Organisation and communication: Present Use documents, printed sources (e.g. archive materials) the Internet, Explore diversity databases, pictures, photographs, music, artefacts, historic buildings, Communicate ideas about the past using different genres of Explore critical thinking visits to museums and galleries and visits to sites as evidence about the writing, drawing, diagrams, data handling, drama role-play, Express insights. past (Egyptian Day in school).Ask questions and find answers about the past. storytelling and using ICT.